-What is the true cost of turkey day for the average American?
-Find out here with these Thanksgiving spending statistics.
+Want to know the true cost of turkey day for the average American?
+Find out here with these Thanksgiving spending statistics for 2022.

 There's plenty to love about the Thanksgiving holiday.